to-sim-or-not-to-sim/polypy/README.md

 # Polypy
 A simple python library for polynomials and other math tools.
+This README is also structured in a way that represent the history and evolution of this code.

 ---
 # Polynomials